Sherbb/DeepAction/README.md

 The DeepEntity will trigger generic events like OnTakeDamage, OnUpdate, and OnKillEnemy on all behaviors currently attached to the Entity.

 ## ...Why?
 The purpose of this is to create a really solid base that allows for a ton flexibility and freedom in design.
 I wanted create a very deep and connected system, without getting overly complicated and convoluted.

+I find that doing a system like this through mono-behaviors is very messy and error prone (and a little less performant).

 It's not done yet so we shall see if I will suceed.

 ## How To Use
 Ill explain this when it's closer to done and I have examples.